nicolaei/master/docs/thesis/source/06_results.md

 to run on channel 1, 6 or 11, which can explain why we do not observe them.

-An alternative selective scan implementation, which results are found in figure {@fig:selectivescanresultalt}, scans every other channel instead.
+An alternative selective scan implementation, which results are found in figure {@fig:selectivescanresultsalt}, scans every other channel instead.
 This also takes shorter time than the other discovery methods, but still does not discover all the access points avaliable.
 In the case of AP 0 and 1 it even discovers less than with the approach that only scanned channels 1, 6 and 11.
 This might be